 You could use either a small hardware device called a “Serial Device Server” or you could use our TCP-Com software to expose the serial ports on a PC to a TCP/IP network.
 TCP-Com essentially allows you to use a PC as a Serial Device Server.

 The way that it works is that you use your existing network instead of running RS232 serial cables and then connect the RS232 serial instruments directly to the network using an appropriate (hardware or software) converter.
 A hardware based Serial Device Server is a small box that has a RS232 serial port on one side and an Ethernet connector on the other.
-It is basically a small computer that establishes a network connection and then feeds any data that it receives through the RS232 port out over the network connection through a TCP/IP port and vice versa.
+It is basically a small computer that establishes a network connection and then feeds any data that it receives through the RS232 port out over the network connection through a TCP/IP network port and vice versa.
 The hardware device servers must be connected to a hub or switch using standard network cables.
-In most cases, the TCP/IP network protocol is used to pass data across the network.
-This means that each device server would need to be configured with a unique IP address just like each PC connected to a TCP/IP network has its own unique IP address.
+The TCP/IP network protocol is used to pass data across the network.
+This means that each serial device server would need to be configured with a unique IP address just like each PC connected to a TCP/IP network has its own unique IP address.
 The serial device server becomes just another node on the network.

 TCP-Com is a program that you run on a PC to expose the serial ports on that PC to the network.
 In other words, it does the same job as a hardware based Serial Device Server except that it is a software program that you run on a PC.
 You still connect the instrument to a RS232 serial port on the PC, however the PCs network connection is used to share the serial ports on that PC with other workstations in the network.
 The IP address of the PC where TCP-Com is running is used for all of the exposed serial ports on that PC and you configure TCP-Com to feed data from each serial port through a different TCP/IP port.